garlic0x1/vuln-webapp/README.md

 # vuln-webapp
 Vulnerable webapp for testing
 There is an XSS, a SQL injection, and a local file inclusion
+You can also send messages as another user

 # setup
 ```